kumar80/Role_Hierarchy/README.md

 Steps to run (linux env):

-Go to the downloaded directory where the file Role_Hierarchy.cpp is present , Open terminal in that directory type and enter the following
+Go to the downloaded directory where the file Role_Hierarchy.cpp is present , Open terminal in that directory type below commands and press enter
 g++ Role_Hierarchy.cpp
 ./a.out